 It was remastered and released on the 1996 2-CD set “Judy Garland – Collector’s Gems from the MGM Films.”

 June 25, 1942: MGM pre-recording session for For Me And My Gal.
-Judy recorded retakes of “When Johnny Comes Marching Home Again,” the revised finale (“For Me And My Gal”), and “Smiles” (noted above as “Y.M.C.A.
+Judy recorded retakes of “When Johnny Comes Marching Home Again,” the revised finale (“For Me And My Gal” with co-star Gene Kelly), and “Smiles” (noted above as “Y.M.C.A.
 Montage Insert) which was trimmed in the final cut of the film.
 Time called: 1:30 p.m.; dismissed: 5 p.m.

 Listen to “When Johnny Comes Marching Home Again” here:

 Listen to “Smiles” here:

 These pre-recordings were first released on the laser-disc set “Judy Garland – The Golden Years at MGM” and then on the official CD soundtrack to For Me And My Gal from Rhino Records in 1996.

 June 25, 1944: “Command Performance #122” aired.
 The show was recorded on June 3, 1944.
 Discs of the recording were sent out to military facilities around the world for airing over the Armed Forces Radio Services network.

 This episode was hosted by Bing Crosby and Judy, Frank Sinatra, and Bob Hope were the guests.
 Judy performed “The Dixieland Band” and duetted with Bing on “Something To Remember You By.”

 You can listen to the entire show here: